A Characteristic Dynamic Mode Decomposition: Modal Analysis of a Starting Jet

 One of the dominant features of the starting jet is the vortex ring.
-It is initially formed at the tube lip and detaches later to first move with constant speed and finally travels with a velocity decaying as the square root of time.
-It is now our aim to detect this vortex and describe it with a few DMD modes.
-The can be seen in the characteristic diagram of the flow given as an $x-t$-diagram of the vorticity along the centre line in figure \ref{fig:CharacteristicDiagrammJet}.
-For a first example, we have chosen a small reservoir with $C=1$ such that the vortex ring is not followed by a jet and rather travels alone like a ring produced by skillful smokers.
+It is initially formed at the tube lip and detaches later to first move with constant velocity and finally travels with a velocity decaying as square root of time.
+The aim in this chapter is to detect this vortex and describe it with a few DMD modes.
+For this test case mass supply ratio of $L/D=10^{7}$ has been chosen so that formation of a vortex ring will be followed by trailing edge.
+For the results presented in this chapter, the decompositions were carried out on 2D cuts of the flow field.

-We choose for now to determine the optimal direction manually in order not to exhaust the reader by technicalities.
+The characteristic diagram is given as space-time plot of the vorticity magnitude along the center of the vortex head in figure \ref{fig:EarlyVortex_CharDiag}, showing the trace of the vortex head traveling in space and time.
+In this figure $t^{*}=t/(D/U)$ is the dimensionless time while $U$ and $D$ being the characteristic velocity and the jet diameter respectively.
+The vortex head is shown in figure \ref{fig:Fullfield_first} at time $t^{*}=5.5$.

+To detect the optimal direction which also highlights the largest group velocity in the flow, a singular value decomposition is carried out for a range of rotation angles in $x-t$ space and the first 15 singular values are plotted against the rotation angle in figure \ref{fig:dirSweep}.
+The first SVD for $\theta = 0$ is performed on the unrotated snapshots matrix.
+After that, the snapshots matrix is rotated counterclockwise, with the rotation angle being increased with increments of $\Delta \theta = 0.1 \;radian$.

+It is clear in this figure that there is a faster drop for rotation angle $\theta = 1.2 \; radian$ which corresponds to the dimensionless velocity of $u^{*}=u/U=0.37$, and can be understood as the most dominant group velocity $u^{*}_{g}$ in the space-time diagram.